Assembled from Components

 While the install and operate stages are distinct, for convenience, some helm-charts elect to launch a

-tosca-loadercontainer (in Kubernetes parlance, it's a job and not a service) to load an initial TOSCA workflow into a newly deployed set of services.
+tosca-loadercontainer (in Kubernetes parlance, it's a job and not a service) to load an initial TOSCA recipe into a newly deployed set of services.
 This is how a service graph is typically instantiated.

 Every service (whether implemented in Docker, OpenStack, or ONOS) has a counter-part synchronizer container running as part of the CORD control plane (e.g.,

 volt-synchronizerfor the vOLT service).
-Typically, the helm-chart for a service launches this synchronizer container, whereas the TOSCA worflow creates, provisions, and initializes the backend container, VM, or ONOS app.
+Typically, the helm-chart for a service launches this synchronizer container, whereas the TOSCA recipe creates, provisions, and initializes the backend container, VM, or ONOS app.

 Bringing up additional services in a running POD involves executing helm-charts to install the new service's synchronizer container, which in turn loads the corresponding new models into XOS.
 This load then triggers and upgrade and restart of the TOSCA engine (and other NBIs), which is a pre-requisite for configuring and provisioning that new service.